JonCook/joncook.github.com/source/_posts/2013-11-03-xml-processing-with-scala.markdown

 ### Improvements

-* I think there is probably a nicer way to handle conditional elements using None and Some  ```{if (!title.isEmpty) <title>{title}</title>}```
+* I think there is probably a nicer way to handle conditional elements using None and Some  {% codeblock lang:scala %}{if (!title.isEmpty) <title>{title}</title>}{% endcodeblock %}
 * Inline xml in pojos is ok for small snippets but I could see this becoming messy if care wasn't taken

 ### The code

-I've put the sample code on github, here.
+I've put the sample code on github, [here](https://github.com/JonCook/scala-xml-parsing-example).
 You'll need SBT installed and once you have checked it out simple run sbt test to see the unit tests.
 In addition to this Main.sala is a simple test harness for processing a story.
-Please remember I'm not a scala expert, I'm pretty sure there is a way to improve the double .toList calls in Media.scala using zip and also some people may suggest that some of the functions inside .toList aren't readable but once you join the Scala world you will see they pretty clear.
+Please remember I'm not a scala expert, I'm pretty sure there is a way to improve the double .toList calls in Media.scala using zip and also some people may suggest that some of the functions inside .toList aren't readable but I think they are if you are familiar with scala.

+Gists are available [here](https://gist.github.com/JonCook/8397116) for the code here.

 ### Conclusion
 I've seen a lot of complaints about the current implementation of scala.xml but for simple xml representations and parsing I think it works really well and is much more readible than the java equivalent.
 The performance is equal if not better than dom4j